“BIRTH OF PHARAOH” CHAPTER 6

 They said, of the eaten, that computers can regurgitate any persona, but then I don’t like the person anymore.

-Time moved forward.
-It was the slave homes that erupted first.
-Both lies and pestilence took out all of the offbeat Na’ Halien royalty.
-After those times were annihilated, by command personnel across various space stations, I declared, “It is savvy to become a vegetarian since the day one is born,” and that was always a little inside joke sure to get a laugh from people who had been born and lived on Halien-9 with me.
+Lies and pestilence took out all of the offbeat Na’ Halien royalty.
+After those ones were annihilated, by command personnel across various space stations, I declared, “It is savvy to become a vegetarian since the day one is born,” and that was always a little inside joke sure to get a laugh from people who had been born and lived on Halien-6 with me.

 All those glorious days.

-I remember the first time we bumped paths.
+I remember the first time The Slave and I bumped paths.
 Before that night got started, I watched as he and the others were presented to me at my table.
 The procession that night was god-awful.
-Alll the creatures who performed were resentful.
-Then the slaves were terrible with their irritation.
+All the creatures who performed were resentful.
+Then, the slaves were terrible with their irritation.
 They snarled.
 I marked the time with my foot.

 The night was lit by old-fashioned lamps that were strung by pure magic from vapor spirits who were brought in just for us, though one of them had a real jin inside.
-He kept sparking and pranking as the little gold container floated through the halls.
-The jin was able to be seen in real-life, that was all.
+He was kept sparking and pranking all night by my staff, and his gold container floated through the halls.

-That night, while waiting in the afterglow, I remember the frontal crumpet well because when The Slave launched into the morbid shed where the feast was prepared, he was fairly alive.
-And I felt constricted, to say the very least, about my personal duties and things that night.
+How well I remember the frontal crumpet because, when The Slave launched into the morbid shed where the feast was prepared, he was fairly alive.
+And I felt constricted, to say the very least.

 Our meeting happened fairly soon after the well-planned event began.
 Ever after, I blame that damned physique for my retarded response.